Double-entry bookkeeping

-Double-entry bookkeeping, also known as double-entry accounting, is a method of bookkeeping that relies on a two-sided accounting entry to maintain financial information.
-Every entry to an account requires a corresponding and opposite entry to a different account.
-The double-entry system has two equal and corresponding sides known as debit and credit.
+Double-entry bookkeeping, also known as double-entry accounting, is a method of bookkeeping in which every financial transaction is recorded with equal and opposite entries in at least two accounts, ensuring that total debits equal total credits.
+The double-entry system records two sides, known as debit and credit, following the principle that for every debit there must be an equal and opposite credit.
 A transaction in double-entry bookkeeping always affects at least two accounts, always includes at least one debit and one credit, and always has total debits and total credits that are equal.
-The purpose of double-entry bookkeeping is to allow the detection of financial errors and fraud.
+The purpose of double-entry bookkeeping is to maintain accuracy in financial records and allow detection of errors or fraud.

-For example, if a business takes out a bank loan for $10,000, recording the transaction would require a debit of $10,000 to an asset account called "Cash", as well as a credit of $10,000 to a liability account called "Loan Payable".
+For example, if a business takes out a bank loan for $10,000, recording the transaction in the bank's books would require a debit of $10,000 to an asset account called "Loan Receivable", as well as a credit of $10,000 to an asset account called "Cash".
+For the borrowing business, the entries would be a $10,000 debit to "Cash" and a credit of $10,000 in a liability account "Loan Payable".
+For both entities, total equity, defined as assets minus liabilities, has not changed.

-The basic entry to record this transaction in a general ledger will look like this:
+The basic entry to record this transaction in the example bank's general ledger will look like this:

-Double-entry bookkeeping is based on balancing the accounting equation.
-The accounting equation serves as an error detection tool; if at any point the sum of debits for all accounts does not equal the corresponding sum of credits for all accounts, an error has occurred.
-However, satisfying the equation does not guarantee a lack of errors; the ledger may still "balance" even if the wrong ledger accounts have been debited or credited.
+Double-entry bookkeeping is based on "balancing" the books; that is to say, satisfying the accounting equation.
+The accounting equation serves as an error detection tool: if at any point the sum of debits for all accounts does not equal the corresponding sum of credits for all accounts, an error has occurred.
+However, satisfying the equation does not necessarily guarantee a lack of errors.
+For example, the wrong accounts could have been debited or credited or there could have been two correct accounts one debited and another credited equally at the wrong amounts.